r0nl/r0nl.github.io/README.txt

-This is Rohan, and this is my portfolio website.
+This is Rohan, and this is my Portfolio Website.<br>
 Thanks for visiting! :)

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the [CCA 3.0 license](URL "html5up.net/license")

 Credits:

 	Template:
-		@ajlkn (html5up.net/forty | aj@lkn.io )
+		Forty (www.html5up.net/forty)
+		@ajlkn (ajlkn.io)

 	Demo Images:
 		Unsplash (unsplash.com)